How your business can stay protected in the cloud

 This means you’ll need to hire an IT expert to manage your servers, but it’s the better option if you have high security and performance requirements.
 With a dedicated cloud-hosted or on-premises server, you can install cutting-edge firewalls, encryption systems, and data backup solutions of your choice to ensure maximum data security and compliance with industry regulations.

 However, private clouds can incur high upfront costs because of all the hardware and software licensing you need to purchase.
-Maintenance may also be higher than with public clouds since you’re in charge of upgrades and security patches, but studies show the cost of private clouds eventually evens out the longer you use it.
+Maintenance may also be higher than with public clouds since you’re in charge of upgrades and security patches.
+Studies show the cost of private clouds eventually evens out the longer you use it.

 How do you choose?